Jawsen/Jawsen.github.io/index.md

 ## 🚘 Who’s Getting Fined?

 Ever wondered if certain types of cars get fined more often than others?
-Well, it turns out, they do!
 The short answer is: yes. 🚗

 It’s no surprise that sedans, SUVs, and vans top the list of most fined vehicles — probably because these are the cars you see everywhere.
 They're super common, which means they're more likely to end up in violation zones.